Professional Wrestling Is Life

 Similarly, in fiction, it's incredibly rare to experience a story that lacks structure.
 It's even rarer that a story isn't centered around a protagonist or an antagonist who learns a valuable lesson or, at the very least, changes in some way.

-ACT 1 - BIRTH
+Act 1 - Birth

-The professional wrestler emerges from behind the curtain.
-We do not know what goes on behind the curtain.
+The audience does not really know what goes on behind the curtain.
 That dark space is vague and unattainable, just as we do not recall what took place prior to emerging from the womb.
 There is only the ramp, the ring, the audience, the wood, the rubber, the wire, the lights, and the steel.

 As the wrestler marches toward the ring, where the majority of their existence plays out, they are given a height, a weight, and a name.